-If you are looking for a job, whether it’s to get your foot in the door, or taking your career to the next level, the only person who can find the right job for you – is you.
-You know all the details about you: what experience and training skills you have, the location you would like to find work, the market/niche you want to work in and with what companies.
+If you are looking for a job, whether it’s to get your foot in the door, or take your career to the next level, the only person who can find the right job for you – is you.
+You know all the details about you: what experience and training skills you have, the location you would like to find work, the market/niche you want to work in, and with what companies.

 But where do you look to find the best jobs?

 Remember those?
 It wasn’t too long ago that the best place to look for a job opportunity was in the local and major newspapers in your city or town.
 I can remember many a time flipping the Want Ad pages in the Boston Globe on a Sunday looking for professional jobs, circling or cutting out the jobs I was interested in and qualified for, and calling the contacts on Monday.
-This was rather a time consuming process, but when you’re motivated you get it done.
+This was rather a time-consuming process, but when you’re motivated you get it done.

 It can’t get any easier than this to find jobs, curated to your specifications and in the locations where you want to work.

 Getting the Inside Scoop

 You found a job, but you don’t know anything about the company, pay scale, career advancement, etc. How do you get the inside scoop?

 One way to get behind the closed doors of a company is through your connections on social media.
 Conversations are being shared in the billions daily on social networks like Facebook, LinkedIn, and Twitter.
 Join and participate in groups on LinkedIn and Facebook that are in the specific market you are looking to be in.
 Ask questions about the company, what the job entails, and the pay.
 Read the responses and take them into consideration – both positive and negative.